Iodine-129

-Iodine-129 (129I) is a long-lived radioisotope of iodine which occurs naturally, but also is of special interest in the monitoring and effects of man-made nuclear fission products, where it serves as both tracer and potential radiological contaminant.
+Iodine-129 (129I) is a long-lived radioisotope of iodine that occurs naturally, but is of greater interest as a man-made nuclear fission product, where it is a potential radiological contaminant.
+The same contamination, though, together with its long half-life, make it serve as a tracer of environmental processes that have nothing to do with its creation.

 Formation and decay

 129I is one of seven long-lived fission products.
 It is primarily formed from the fission of uranium and plutonium in nuclear reactors.
-Significant amounts were released into the atmosphere as a result of nuclear weapons testing in the 1950s and 1960s.
+Significant amounts have been released into the atmosphere by nuclear weapons testing in the 1950s and 1960s, by nuclear reactor accidents, and most of all by the (both military and civilian) reprocessing of spent nuclear fuel.

 It is also naturally produced in small quantities, due to the spontaneous fission of natural uranium, by cosmic ray spallation of trace levels of xenon in the atmosphere, and by cosmic ray muons striking tellurium-130.

-129I decays with a half-life of 15.7 million years, with low-energy beta and gamma emissions, to stable xenon-129 (129Xe).
+129I decays with a half-life of 16.14 million years, with low-energy beta and gamma emissions, to stable xenon-129 (129Xe).